-The Samsung Notebook 7 Spin of 2017 was one of our favorite 2-in-1 laptops of last year, but for 2018, the firm behind it has decided to go in a different direction.
-What was a 15.6-inch, value-packed powerhouse of a hybrid laptop is now just 13.3 inches and – while lacking that power graphically speaking – perhaps more sensible in size and scope.
+The Samsung Notebook 7 Spin was one of the best 2-in-1 laptops we’ve used in a long time, but in 2018, the firm behind it decided to go in a different direction.
+What was a 15.6-inch, value packed powerhouse of a hybrid laptop is now just 13.3 inches – and, while lacking power in the graphics department, is perhaps more sensible in size and scope.

 However, the price of the Samsung Notebook 7 Spin hasn’t budged since the 2017 model, which considering the smaller size and lower power, hurts a bit.
 However, while using the new Samsung Notebook 7 Spin over the course of a few days, we’ve come to adore this laptop for what it is, not what it isn’t (compared to its predecessor).

 The Samsung Notebook 7 Spin definitely isn’t perfect – in fact it cuts some corners in places where it shouldn’t have to given the price.
 Still, after using it for a while, we’d be fine if this were our daily driver, and that’s good enough praise for Samsung’s first laptop of 2018.